 I will remind you that you are worthwhile when you made mistakes…

 Teach your children that mistakes are a part of their journey.
-Teaching them that mistakes are a necessary step towards achieving their goals is an important part of raising a resilient child.
+Teaching them that mistakes are a necessary step towards achieving their goals is an important part of raising an emotionally resilient child.

 The elementary school model of this is right, and any other way is wrong, is detrimental.
 Most issues children will face as adults will have multiple ways of approaching the problem, with several ways to achieve the goal.